Holidays with babies: a parent's guide

 - For grandparents wondering how they’ll cope with two weeks of no Martha or Freddie, there are promises of regular postcards.
 To that end, I’ve discovered a wonderful smartphone app called Touchnote.
 You upload snaps and turn them into postcards which get posted same day back in the UK as cheaply as poolside chips.

 The mental dramas of packing and flying are re-shaping up into an achievable to-do list.
 Which means I can put my planning efforts into day trips and date nights’ research.
-Simpson Travel’s online guide to Zakynthos sorts the wheat from the chaff.
-A secret windmill, a dreamy cove for snorkelling and an ancient monastery might just lure us away from sun loungers in our child-free time.

-I’m starting to think the hardest bit of this holiday will be coaxing Martha away from the turtle beach as the sun goes down.
+I’m starting to think the hardest bit of this holiday will be coaxing Martha away from beach as the sun goes down.
 I also know that those are the memories that will linger.
 Barefoot chaos by the pool, little feet splashing in the shore, the knowledge that double trouble are experiencing many firsts while Mr Lewis and I take a precious moment to pause and get to know one another again away from the humdrum of daily life.
 And drink ouzo.
 Lots and lots of ouzo.